PA Teacher Had Sex With 16-Year-Old Student: DA

-Michelle Mercogliano, of Phoenixville, had a sexual relationship with a student at Conestoga High School, where she worked as a teacher, the Chester County District Attorney’s Office said.
+Michelle Mercogliano, of Phoenixville, had a sexual relationship with a student at Conestoga High School, where she worked as a teacher, beginning in February 2025, the Chester County District Attorney’s Office said.

-Mercagliano's LinkedIn page indicates that she works as an "Autistic Support Teacher" within the Tredyffrin/Easttown School District, and her Facebook page shows that she is married.
+The alleged victim told detectives that his communication and relationship with Mercogliano outside of class began early in the school year when he was late for school and Mercogliano asked one of his friends for his SnapChat handle, according to the affidavit obtained by Daily Voice.
+Mercogliano messaged the student to offer them a ride, police paperwork says.

-The criminal complaint filed by the Tredyffrin Township Police Department indicates that starting in February 2025, Mercogliano began to have a sexual relationship with the 16-year-old victim.
-Mercogliano also provided the victim with marijuana, authorities said.
+The victim said he had sexual intercourse with Mercogliano approximately 12 times and that Mercogliano performed oral sex on him on a similar number of occasions, police paperwork says.
+The first time the two had sex was at the victim’s home in Wayne (Treddyffrin Township), the complaint says.

 Police learned of the conduct earlier this week, quickly launched a thorough investigation, and immediately worked with the Tredyffrin Eastown School District to prevent the Defendant from having further contact with students, the prosecutor's office said in a release.